Dev-Pachon/RPC-Auth/README.md

 );
 ```

-Inside of the file of signup.go replace in the line 133 with your own credentials:
+Inside of the file of controller.go replace in the line 133 with your own credentials:

 ```
 db, err = sql.Open("mysql", "<root>:<password>@/<dbname>")